meraki/dashboard-api-go/client/docs/UpdateNetworkSettingsRequest.md

 `func (o *UpdateNetworkSettingsRequest) HasSecurePort() bool`

 HasSecurePort returns a boolean if a field has been set.

+### GetNamedVlans

+`func (o *UpdateNetworkSettingsRequest) GetNamedVlans() UpdateNetworkSettingsRequestNamedVlans`

+GetNamedVlans returns the NamedVlans field if non-nil, zero value otherwise.

+### GetNamedVlansOk

+`func (o *UpdateNetworkSettingsRequest) GetNamedVlansOk() (*UpdateNetworkSettingsRequestNamedVlans, bool)`

+GetNamedVlansOk returns a tuple with the NamedVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNamedVlans

+`func (o *UpdateNetworkSettingsRequest) SetNamedVlans(v UpdateNetworkSettingsRequestNamedVlans)`

+SetNamedVlans sets NamedVlans field to given value.

+### HasNamedVlans

+`func (o *UpdateNetworkSettingsRequest) HasNamedVlans() bool`

+HasNamedVlans returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)